php/web-doc/tutorial/local-setup.md

 please follow the php.net [mirroring guidelines](http://php.net/mirroring) and ignore this document.

 ## Checkout the php documentation from Git
-**Assumptions**: This assumes creating a new directory to containing the various repositories necessary to build the docs, including checking out the English language repository.
-Adjust accordingly, including paths, especially if you are on Windows.
+**Assumptions**: A working directory `phpdoc` is created and will contain the necessary cloned repositories.
+This tutorial will reference the directories that repositories are cloned into.
+Adjust as needed, including paths, especially if you are on Windows.
+This tutorial will clone at least three repositories:
+ * doc-en (into the `en` directory)
+ * doc-base
+ * phd

+If setting up a local php.net mirror is desired, the `web-php` repository must also be cloned.
+This is explained in the "Set up a local php.net mirror" section. <!-- a link to the "Set up local php.net mirror" is preferrable, but I'm unsure if [Set up a local php.net mirror](/#set-up-a-local-phpnet-mirror) will work between markdown and doc.php.net since doc.php.net/tutorial/local-setup.php does not have anchor headings -->

+Note that `doc-en` is cloned into the `en` directory below.
 ```
-$ mkdir ~/phpdoc
+$ mkdir phpdoc
-$ cd ~/phpdoc
+$ cd phpdoc
 $ git clone https://github.com/php/doc-en.git en
 $ git clone https://github.com/php/doc-base.git
 ```

 ## Validate the PHP Documentation XML
 ```
-$ cd ~/phpdoc
+$ cd phpdoc
 $ php doc-base/configure.php
 ```